OpenBankProject/OBP-JVM/README.md

 the **LegacyResonder**.
 The Demo gives a more complete example: `com.tesobe.obp.demo.south.DemoData`.
 A third test worth looking at because it implements the **North** and **South** sides is: `com.tesobe.obp.transport.spi.LegacyConnectorTest`.

+To get you started, you may use `com.tesobe.obp.transport.spi.DefaultLegacyResponder`.
+It has a no-op implementation of every method in LegacyResponder.

 ### Implementing the North

+(Look at `com.tesobe.obp.demo.SuperSimpleDemo` while you are reading this chapter)

 The connector `com.tesobe.obp.transport.Connector` lists the methods you can call to communicate with external parties, the south.
 To optain a connector you need to implement `com.tesobe.obp.transport.Sender` and: